ReadWithAudrey/readwithaudrey/src/markdown/terms.md

 14. Nothing in these terms and conditions will: (a) limit or exclude our or your liability for death or personal injury resulting from our or your negligence, as applicable; (b) limit or exclude our or your liability for fraud or fraudulent misrepresentation; or (c) limit or exclude any of our or your liabilities in any way that is not permitted under applicable law.
 15. We will not be liable to you in respect of any losses arising out of events beyond our reasonable control.
-16. To the maximum extent permitted by law, Read With Audrey accepts no liability for any of the following:
-    a. any business losses, such as loss of profits, income, revenue, anticipated savings, business, contracts, goodwill or commercial opportunities;
-    b. loss or corruption of any data, database or software;
-    c. any special, indirect or consequential loss or damage.
+16. To the maximum extent permitted by law, Read With Audrey accepts no liability for any of the following: (a) any business losses, such as loss of profits, income, revenue, anticipated savings, business, contracts, goodwill or commercial opportunities; (b) loss or corruption of any data, database or software; or (c) any special, indirect or consequential loss or damage.

 ## General